Sheaves, principal bundles, and \v{C}ech cohomology for diffeological spaces: Classifying Principal -bundles

-\begin{proof} Fix a principal $G$-bundle $\pi\colon P\to X$.
+\begin{corollary}\labell{c:contr gen fam} Let $X$ be a diffeological space with generating family $\calQ$ whose plots have contractible domains.
+Then $\check{H}^1(X,G)$ is in bijection with actions of $R(\ev\colon\calN(\calQ)\to X)$ on $\calN(\calQ)\times G$ that commute with right multiplication by $G$, up to $(R(\ev)\text{-}G)$-equivariance. \end{corollary} {} \begin{proof} Fix a principal $G$-bundle $\pi\colon P\to X$.
 Since the domain of each plot of $\calQ$ is contractible, there is a section $\calN(\calQ)\to\ev^*P$ which, when composed with the projection $\ev^*P\to P$, yields a plotwise local trivialization $\tau$ of $P$.
 Such a $\tau$ can be obtained for any principal $G$-bundle $P$, from which it follows that isomorphism classes are in bijection with $\check{H}^1(\calQ,G)$.
 The result follows from Lemma~\ref{l:groupoidrep}. \end{proof}

 \begin{remark}\labell{r:contr gen fam} The bijection in Corollary~\ref{c:contr gen fam} is not natural.
 However, given a smooth map $\varphi\colon X\to Y$ and generating families $\calQ$ of $X$ and $\calR$ of $Y$, both of which have plots with contractible domains, there is a refinement $\calQ'$ of $\calQ$ whose plots have contractible domains and for which $\varphi$ induces a map $\psi\colon\calN(\calQ')\to\calN(\calR)$ so that $\ev\circ\psi=\varphi\circ\ev$.
 The map $\psi$ induces a smooth map $\psi^1\colon R(\ev\colon\calN(\calQ')\to X)\to R(\ev\colon\calN(\calR)\to Y)$, from which it follows that $\psi\times\id_G$ intertwines the two groupoid actions, and is $G$-equivariant. \end{remark}